pi-hole/docker-pi-hole/traefik-docker-compose-example.md

-Please note the following about this [traefik]() example for pihole.
+Please note the following about this [traefik](https://traefik.io/) example for pihole.

+- Still requires standard pi-hole setup steps, make sure you've gone through the [README](https://github.com/diginc/docker-pi-hole/blob/master/README.md) and understand how to setup pihole without traefik first
 - Update these things before using:
     - set instances of `homedomain.lan` below to your home domain (typically set in your router)
     - set your pihole ENV WEBPASSWORD
-- This works for me, Your milage may vary!
+- This works for me, Your mileage may vary!
 - For support, do your best to figure out traefik issues on your own:
     - by looking at logs and traefik web interface on port 8080
     - also by searching the web and searching their forums/docker issues for similar question/problems